How do you know if you’re on track to meet your business goals?

 So now that we’ve covered the basic elements on the time line, lets review the Project Tracking and Health Indicators below:

-Tracking Indicators: Show you a summary of your total ‘On Track’ activities/tasks up to today.
+Tracking Indicators: Called ‘Project Health’, shows you a summary of your total ‘On Track’ activities/tasks up to today.
 100% means that all planned activities to date have been completed or they are on track as planned.
 Alternately 45% shows that progress is not doing as planned and we should investigate what causes this delay.

-Delayed Activities: Gives an output of all delayed activities within your project along with a percentage out of total activities in your project.
+Overdue Activities: Gives an output of the overdue activities within your project along with a percentage out of total activities in your project.
 These can be measured against your KPIs and guarantee that your project status remains on track through out it’s life time.

 A Good Picture Is All About Good Visual Ingredients

-Portfolio view is what gives you the birds eye view into ongoing organizational endeavors, which allows you to measure success against organizational goals.
+Portfolio view is what gives you the birds eye view into ongoing organisational endeavours, which allows you to measure success against organisational goals.
 HOW it shows this to you is incredibly important.

 If your report isn’t understandable, it doesn’t actually tell you anything.
 It might have nice charts and graphics, but it doesn’t communicate the main issue!
 A good portfolio view uses the visual presentation to give you information – and speaks the same visual “language” across multiple planes – your single project plans for instance or the resource management view in Proggio.